 Asparagus is a rather unique vegetable, with its elegant long green spears and lilac highlights shooting straight out of the earth.
 Distinctly but mildly flavoured, asparagus has a lovely bright green colour and retains its crispness when lightly blanched, as is done here.

 Nutritionally, asparagus is rich in antioxidants and is a great low calorie source of folate, potassium and Vitamin C. To remove the fibrous end bend the stalk gently, starting from the base and working your way up until it snaps off easily.

-Poaching the chicken in a lightly flavoured broth without actively simmering it ensures the lean breasts remain moist.
+Poaching the organic chicken in a lightly flavoured broth without actively simmering it ensures the lean breasts remain moist.

 Ingredients (serves 2 as a light meal)

 8 whole black peppercorns